Umbrella Company Burundi

-Generally, you need to have an employer sponsor in order to secure the appropriate work permit and work visa for Burundi.
+Generally, you need to have an employer sponsor to secure the appropriate work permit and work visa for Burundi.

 If you’re working independently, it can be difficult to find clients willing to sponsor you.
 Moreover, even if your client can do this, you’ll need a new sponsor each time you decide to take on a new contract.
 Of course, every new sponsor will mean more paperwork.

 Also, are you deeply familiar with the intricacies of the tax system in Burundi, as well as your own country’s laws on overseas earnings?
 If so, good on you!

 However, if you’re like the rest of us, figuring out (much less reducing) your tax liability in Burundi and your home country can seem like full-time work in itself.

 Most freelance workers aren’t mystical superheroes who successfully tackle these issues all on their own.
 Some companies specialise in helping workers make the most out of their contracts.

 An Umbrella Company acts as your full-time employer, even though you maintain your independence as a contractor.
 They collect and filter payments from your clients, filtering out the necessary social security and fees.
 You send them your timesheets, and they send you payments.